Forests, Flames, and Planes: Forest Protection, Wildland Fires, and Conservation

-The end of the First World War saw a surplus of aircraft decommissioned from service, and foresters began to consider their use in fire patrol operations.
-Great Britain donated one hundred planes to Canada in June of 1919, and this gave foresters and airlines the resources to initiate air operations for fire suppression and control.
-The use of planes meant a wider scope of patrols and better forest surveys.
+The end of the First World War saw a surplus of aircraft decommissioned from service, and foresters began considering their use in fire patrol operations.
+Great Britain donated one hundred planes to Canada in June of 1919, which gave foresters and airlines the resources to initiate air operations for fire suppression and control.
+Using planes meant a broader scope of patrols and better forest surveys.
 By the end of the 1920s, Canada was leading the world in using aircraft for forest surveying and fire detection.
-The Dominion Forestry Branch, the Canadian government department in charge of forestry, forest conservation, and research, used planes during fire surveying for two purposes: “detection of hitherto undiscovered fires” and “reconnaissance of known fires.”
+The Dominion Forestry Branch, the Canadian government department in charge of forestry, forest conservation, and research, used planes during fire surveying for the “detection of hitherto undiscovered fires” and “reconnaissance of known fires.”
 The use of planes for aerial fire detection continued after the

 Second World War.
-In New Brunswick, for instance, the Forest Service contracted a light Fleet Avro Canada CF-100 plane for aerial patrols in 1947.
-This plane proved useful for sketching and photographing wildland fires.
-Using planes for aerial detection proved to be very successful, so Canadian foresters and firefighters looked to expand the application of planes, not just using them for finding fires but also for putting them out.
+In New Brunswick, the Forest Service contracted a light Fleet of Avro Canada CF-100 planes for aerial patrols in 1947.
+This plane proved helpful for sketching and photographing wildland fires.
+Using planes for aerial detection proved very successful, so Canadian foresters and firefighters looked to expand the application of planes, not just using them for finding fires but also for putting them out.
 As early as 1919, Canadian foresters were experimenting with ways to use planes to drop water on fires and to create fire breaks.
 They initially used lined paper bags filled with water that they dropped on fires.
-While there was some success observed during these years, it was not until the postwar period that using airtankers for fire suppression became mainstream.
-These advancements in wildland fire techniques allowed for foresters and wildland firefighters, including FPL, to better manage fire threat and protect the forests.
+While some success was observed during these years, it was not until the postwar period that using air tankers for fire suppression became mainstream.
+These advancements in wildland fire techniques allowed foresters and wildland firefighters, including FPL, to manage fire threats better and protect the forests.

 Wildland Fires and Conservation

 Wildland fires not only threatened industries and communities but also had a significant effect on the environment.
-FPL’s wildland fire suppression in New Brunswick helped to maintain the biodiversity of the forests and lessened the amount of carbon released into the air from burning woodlands.
+FPL’s wildland fire suppression in New Brunswick helped maintain the forests’ biodiversity and lessened the amount of carbon released into the air from burning woodlands.
 It is important to remember that fires are a part of the natural lifecycle of the forests.
-Each forest has a fire cycle, which is the natural amount of time that elapses between fire events without human intervention.
+Each forest has a fire cycle, the natural time that elapses between fire events without human intervention.
 This cycle is linked to and dependent on the weather of the region and its general climate.
 According to ecologist Erwin Wallace, the “[f]orest composition and structure strongly depend on the length of the regional fire cycles.”
-Because of this relationship, it is important to maintain the naturally occurring fire cycle for the health of the forests.
+Because of this relationship, it is essential to maintain the naturally occurring fire cycle for the health of the forests.
 Scientists have recorded changes in the fire cycles in Canada due to climate change.

 As biologists Ève Lauzon, Yves Bergeron, Sylvie Gauthier, and Daniel Kneeshaw argued in 2011, “Climate change accounts for such variation in many regions where fire cycles have significantly increased since the end of the Little Ice Age (circa 1850).”
-With fire frequency increasing due to climate change, it is even more important for wildland fire suppression efforts to be effective and swift.
-In New Brunswick, FPL’s aerial fire suppression operations is an important part of conservation in the province and protects the forests today and for the future.
-Although scientific understanding and study of climate change, as it related to forest fires, is relatively recent, people have connected the losses that forest fires cause and changes to the plants and soil in the affected areas since the late nineteenth century.
+With fire frequency increasing due to climate change, it is even more critical for wildland fire suppression efforts to be effective and swift.
+In New Brunswick, FPL’s aerial fire suppression operations are an essential part of conservation in the province and protect the forests today and for the future.
+Although scientific understanding and study of climate change related to forest fires is relatively recent, people have connected the losses that forest fires cause any changes to the plants and soil in the affected areas since the late nineteenth century.

 In the 1800s, conservation was often tied to industry and focused on maintaining timber supplies.
-The British government recognized the importance of forests to the economy and sought to ensure their protection through the creation of an “empire forestry.”
-This was a type of conservation where the colonial government set aside certain areas of land for unsettled forests.
+The British government recognized the importance of forests to the economy and sought to ensure their protection by creating an “empire of forestry.”
+This was a type of conservation where the colonial government set aside certain land areas for unsettled forests.
 Canada adopted this type of conservation to preserve forests for the logging and timber trades.
 In 1884, the government instituted the Dominion Lands Act, which created a Canada-wide forest reserve system.
-This system protected the crown’s timber and allowed for stronger regulations of forestry.
-Because the forests were crown land meant that these rules could be more easily enforced, and the conservation of the forests more easily ensured.
-For example, to minimize accidental wildland fires, the government regulated slash disposal on Dominion Land in 1915.
-Slash is the woody debris left over from logging operations which can become fuel for fires.
-This type of early environmentalism and conservation remained focused on economic interests, rather than concerns for the climate.
+This system protected the crown’s timber and allowed for stronger forestry regulations.
+Because the forests were crown land, these rules could be more easily enforced, and the conservation of the forests more easily ensured.
+For example, the government regulated slash disposal on Dominion Land in 1915 to minimize accidental wildland fires.
+Slash is the woody debris left over from logging operations, which can fuel fires.
+This type of early environmentalism and conservation remained focused on economic interests rather than concerns for the climate.

-As forestry and wildland firefighting entered the second half of the twentieth century, there developed better understanding of the connections between fires and the environment.
+As forestry and wildland firefighting entered the second half of the twentieth century, a better understanding of the connections between fires and the environment developed.
 Scientists began to engage in conservation efforts for environmental rather than economic reasons.
-Advancements in wildland firefighting methods and technology focused attention on the prevalence of fires themselves, and foresters and scientists began to question the connection between fires and weather (and by extension, climate).
-Over the last twenty years, there has been strong evidence presented to demonstrate the connection between wildland fire suppression and environmental protection.
+Advancements in wildland firefighting methods and technology-focused attention on the prevalence of fires themselves and foresters and scientists began to question the connection between fires and weather (and, by extension, climate).
+Over the last twenty years, strong evidence has been presented to demonstrate the connection between wildland fire suppression and environmental protection.
 For example, scholars Sylvie Gauthier, Alan Leduc, Yves Bergeron, and Héloïse Le Goff argue that the lower annual burn rates in several regions in eastern Canada “compared to past rates seem to result from climate change and also in part from improved fire control strategies.”
-They go on to suggest that “forest landscape fragmentation” which has resulted “from agriculture and road network development has increased accessibility and created fire breaks.”
+They suggest that “forest landscape fragmentation,” which has resulted “from agriculture and road network development, has increased accessibility and created fire breaks.”
 These changes reveal the links among science, industry, climate, and fire suppression in forests.
-Because of studies like this, foresters now can look for the indicators of wildland fires including a high burning index, high buildup level, low fuel moisture, and low relative humidity.
-The burn index refers to the estimated difficulty of putting out a fire, the buildup level is the amount of fuel materials in an area, the fuel moisture is how dry that material is, and the relative humidity refers to the dryness in the surrounding air.
-When there is high burning index, high buildup level, low fuel moisture, and low relative humidity, the likelihood of a large fire goes up.
-If a fire does start it can be devastating to the forests ecology in the region and have long-lasting implications for forests including killing major areas of the forests and increasing the risk for future fires.
+Because of studies like this, foresters can now look for the indicators of wildland fires, including a high burning index, high buildup level, low fuel moisture, and low relative humidity.
+The burn index refers to the estimated difficulty of putting out a fire, the buildup level is the number of fuel materials in an area, the fuel moisture is how dry that material is, and the relative humidity refers to the dryness in the surrounding air.
+When there is a high burning index, high buildup level, low fuel moisture, and low relative humidity, the likelihood of a significant fire increases.
+If a fire does start, it can be devastating to the ecology of the forests in the region and have long-lasting implications for forests, including killing significant areas of the forests and increasing the risk for future fires.

 Trees that escape being burned may still face destruction from fire because if they have their internal temperatures raised, they may also die even if they were not directly burned.
-This means that many of the trees adjacent to a fire are killed and then become fuel for future fires.
-In addition, trees that are burned in the fire negatively affect the forests because they drop debris into water.
-At the same time, burned and dead trees serve as habitats for bugs which can then infect healthy trees.
-If not properly contained and managed wildland forest fires can affect the forest for years to come and change the makeup of the ecosystem of the woods.
-FPL’s work to stop fires before they negatively affect the forests, not only saves the trees currently threatened by fires, but also helps stop fires from happening in the future.
+This means that many trees adjacent to a fire are killed and fuel future fires.
+In addition, trees that are burned in the fire negatively affect the forests because they drop debris into the water.
+At the same time, burned and dead trees serve as habitats for bugs, infecting healthy trees.
+If not properly contained and managed, wildland forest fires can affect the forest for years to come and change the makeup of the ecosystem of the woods.
+FPL’s work to stop fires before they negatively affect the forests saves the trees currently threatened by fires and helps stop fires from happening in the future.

-Trees are not the only life that are affected by wildland fires.
+Trees are not the only life that is affected by wildland fires.
 The entire forest ecosystem can be in danger.
 According to scientists James McIver and Lyn Starr, “[n]umerous studies document how wildfire changes properties of the soil, which leads to changes in hydrology, erosion rates, stream characteristics, and vegetation growth.”
 The soil’s properties then dictate the vegetation that grows, the topography of the landscape, and the layout of the forests.
-Fires can actually make soil water repellant which then means that the soil cannot support the indigenous plants in the forests.31 This stops the regrowth of the forests and illustrates the need for fire suppression to maintain healthy woods.
+Fires can make soil water repellant, meaning the soil cannot support the indigenous plants in the forests.31 This stops the regrowth of the forests and illustrates the need for fire suppression to maintain healthy woods.
 Many foresters and environmentalists look to fire suppression companies to protect the forests and ensure a safe environment for the future.
-For over half a century, FPL did this for New Brunswick’s forests and played an important part in protecting the province’s forests and environment.
+FPL did this for New Brunswick’s forests for over half a century and played an essential part in protecting the province’s forests and environment.

 FPL’s History in Wildland Fire Suppression